giraykskn/Fromage-dl2/blogpost.md

 1. Limited exploration of the model:

 The paper does not fully explore the capabilities in the model in terms of datasets, hyperparameters and prompting techniques.
-Especially the lack of datasets and hyperparameters creates concerns over the sucess of the model, makes it seem less adaptable.
+Especially the lack of datasets and hyperparameters create concerns over the success of the model, makes it seem less adaptable.

 2. Too much reliance on pre-trained models: